-- Open source website software like WordPress.org will help you create a website (learn how to create a website the easy way with my no-cost course).
+- Open source website software like WordPress.org will help you create a website.

-- Open source desktop software like OpenOffice.org will help you create branding materials like ebooks (learn more about creating ebooks here), web ads, graphics, and presentations.
+- Open source desktop software like OpenOffice.org will help you create branding materials like ebooks, web ads, graphics, and presentations.

-- Online photo retouching and image creation is easy to do at iPiccy.
+- Online design and image creation is easy and inexpensive with PicMonkey.

 - Social media gives you a free venue to share your brand.
 You pay with your time, of course, but it’s less expensive than taking out ads, and usually more effective, too.

 The most important thing to keep in mind at this stage?
 Be sure to express your brand consistently.